 Punta di Roma is ideal for structured and flowing dresses, skirts, fitted pants, and soft jackets.
 It allows you to create elegant, comfortable pieces that are easy to wear daily.

-Let's not forget that this is a stretch knit, so we will turn to patterns for knits.
+Let's not forget that this is a stretch knit, so we will look for patterns for knits.

 I have a few ideas in mind for the patterns 😊 especially for dresses